Xavier's Catholic Identity Tweet

 Xavier is also the sixth-oldest Catholic university in the nation and one of 28 Jesuit Catholic Colleges and Universities in the nation.

 The Core Curriculum of Xavier University, totaling 64 credit hours, serves to embody Xavier's mission through traditional Jesuit education.
-Along with courses required by their major, students take courses in Cultural Diversity English Composition, E/RS, Fine Arts, Foreign Languages, History, Literature, Mathematics, Philosophy, Science, Social Sciences, and Theology.
+Along with courses required by their major, students take courses in Theology, Philosophy, English Composition, E/RS, Fine Arts, Foreign Languages, History, Literature, Cultural Diversity, Science, Mathematics, and the Social Sciences.

 Literature and the Moral Imagination, and an elective concerning with socially significant issues.
 The goal of E/RS is to give Xavier students the tools to recognize and understand social issues from a perspective of the humanities.